 The great feature of our vineyards is the age of the vines which, coupled with the terroir, holds the potential to create wines of superb quality.

 In order to magnify this potential, we work to develop the deep roots of our vines which allows them to reach water and mineral complexity in the soil, which is in turn transmitted to the grapes.
 To do this, we are guided by the principles of biodynamics that promote soil microbial life and we banish pesticides, herbicides and systemic products.
-Only copper and sulfur are used along with teas of nettle, horsetail and willow.
+Only copper and sulfur are used along with natural preparations.